Alex Ferguson: 1995–98

 Arsenal collected maximum points, sealing the title with a win against Everton on 3 May 1998.
 Ferguson congratulated his opponent Arsène Wenger, who in his first full season at the club, later completed the double: "I think it's good for my young players to lose on this occasion.
 I wholeheartedly acknowledge what Arsenal achieved between Christmas and the end of the season."
 United straight after paid £10.75 million for PSV defender Jaap Stam, a new club record fee.
 Ferguson wanted to strengthen the squad's attacking options and identified Aston Villa's Dwight Yorke as his main target.
-Attempts to sign Yorke were rebuffed at first, before Ferguson persuaded Edwards to increase United's initial offer of £10 million.
+Attempts to sign Yorke were rebuffed at first, before Ferguson persuaded Manchester United chairman Martin Edwards to increase United's initial offer of £10 million.
 A £12.6 million deal was reached a week into the league campaign; Yorke signed minutes before the deadline to submit United's squad for the Champions League.